Language selection

 About O. D. Skelton

-Before becoming then prime minister William Lyon Mackenzie King’s advisor on international relations and then his second under-secretary of state for external affairs, Mr. Skelton had been Sir John A. Macdonald Professor of Political and Economic Science and then Dean of Arts at Queen’s University.
-Mr. King’s choice of Mr. Skelton to succeed Sir Joseph Pope, the first under-secretary of state for external affairs, was influenced in part by an address given by Mr. Skelton to the Canadian Club in Ottawa in 1922.
+Before becoming Prime Minister William Lyon Mackenzie King’s second under-secretary of state for external affairs in 1925, O. D. Skelton was the Sir John A. Macdonald Professor of Political and Economic Science and then Dean of Arts at Queen’s University.
+King’s choice of Skelton to succeed Sir Joseph Pope, the first under-secretary of state for external affairs, was influenced in part by an address Skelton gave to the Canadian Club in Ottawa in 1922.

-As head of the Department of External Affairs for more than 15 years, Mr. Skelton helped to define a distinct Canadian foreign policy.
-A firm believer in appointment and promotion by merit, he was responsible for the recruitment of a remarkably able group of foreign service officers.
-In view of Mr. Skelton’s scholarly background and his contribution to Canadian public life, ¶¶ÒùÊÓƵ decided to honour his memory with a public lecture series.
+As head of the Department of External Affairs (a precursor to ¶¶ÒùÊÓÆµ) for more than 15 years, Skelton helped to define a distinct Canadian foreign policy.
+A firm believer in appointment and promotion by merit as opposed to family connections, he recruited a remarkably able group of foreign service officers.
+In view of Skelton’s scholarly background and contributions to Canadian public life, ¶¶ÒùÊÓÆµ decided to honour his memory with a public lecture series.

 Date modified: